e-edgars/admin-dashboard/README.md

 # admin-dashboard
-My version of this the image below
+I recreated the image below using HTML and CSS

 # My version
 ![My version of admin dashboard](img/myVersion.png)